 - Lie on your back with one knee bent.
 Extend the opposite leg, keeping the knee straight.

 - Tighten your abdominals as you lift the leg up so the thigh is in line with the opposite bent knee.

 - Hold for a count of 2, then slowly lower to the starting position.
 Repeat.

 This move strengthens the deep hip flexor muscle known as the psoas, which can increase stride length and reduce injury.
 A win-win situation!

 - From a standing position, bend your right knee and lift your upper leg up to the sky.

 - Balance on your left foot while keeping your right knee and thigh at hip level for about 30 seconds.

-- Lower it slowly, then repeat on your left leg.
+- Lower your right leg slowly, then repeat with your left leg.

 Now that you’re armed with these stretching and strengthening moves, practice them on a regular basis.
-Remember, the stronger your hip flexors are, the better chance you have of keeping them injury-free, and off of the operating table!
+Remember, keeping your hips mobile and strong can help you stay injury-free and off the operating table!